HarunMbaabu/Data-Science-For-EveryOne/README.md

 ---

+### **Note.**

-## **To be eligible for a certificate of completion, you must write four articles of at least 400 words each and complete all four projects.
+**To be eligible for a certificate of completion, you must write four articles of at least 400 words each and complete all four projects.
 I know you can do this!
 You are a talented nerds and I believe in you.
 Writing these articles will help you improve your writing skills and learn a lot about the subject matter.
 They will also be a valuable addition to your portfolio.**